-- Create a log for your mistakes and be familiar with them.
+- Create a log of your mistakes and be familiar with them.
 Familiarizing mistakes will help test-takers avoid wrong answers on the actual GRE.

 - Precisely read each question.
-Practicing detail-orientedness is beneficial so you can answer tricky math questions correctly.
+Practising detail-orientedness is beneficial so you can answer tricky math questions correctly.